santhosh72744/docship/README.md

 8. Developer Notes

-JSON database can be swapped for MongoDB or PostgreSQL easily
+JSON DB can be replaced with MongoDB/PostgreSQL

-Estimation logic currently uses static delivery days – ready for real courier API integration
+Estimation is currently static and can be integrated with real courier APIs

-Address parser can be extended with more regex or AI-based parsing
+Parser can be extended with regex/NLP

-Supports only document shipping now but structure supports parcels too User accounts + shipment history

-Email/SMS notifications
+Parcel shipping can be added later